sierrajulietromeo/SimpleMongoToDoApp/README.md

 HTTP Status Codes: Make more use of appropriate HTTP status codes for responses, especially for error cases.
 Log Consistency: Improve logging for consistency and clarity, use a proper logging library that can be configured for different environments (development, production).

+## Adherence to MVC pattern

+- Model: The application interacts with the model through MongoDB collections.
+While the model logic isn't encapsulated into classes or functions specifically named as models, the code that interacts with the MongoDB database (`getTasks`, `addTask`, `deleteTask`, `checkUserPassword`, `registerUser`) effectively serves as the model layer.
+It handles data manipulation and business logic.

+- View: The views are rendered using Pug templates.
+For instance, the *index* and *login* routes render views using the `res.render()` function, providing data that gets embedded into these templates.

+- Controller: The router and middleware functions in `index.js`, such as `app.get`, `app.post`, and middleware like `ensureAuthenticated` and `validateLoginInput`, serve as controllers.
+They take user input from the request, process it (possibly updating or querying the model), and return the appropriate view response.

+The application largely conforms to the MVC pattern with some slight deviations, which are common in real-world Express.js applications due to their flexibility and middleware-centric nature:

+- Models are not structured into formal classes or separate files specifically marked as models but instead are handled through database operation functions.
+- Controllers and routes are combined in Express.js.
+The logic for handling requests, processing data, and returning responses are written in the same functions or middleware.
+- Views are managed through Pug templates.

+Overall, the application's code organisation loosely follows the MVC pattern, which aims to separate concerns but adapts it to fit the typical structure of an Express.js application.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.